GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-playground/README.md

 # Data Playground

-This example creates a minimum viable template for a project with the needed APIs, basic VPC and Firewall set in place for starting a data project via Terraform.
+This example creates a minimum viable template for a data experimentation project with the needed APIs enabled, basic VPC and Firewall set in place, GCS bucket and an AI notebook to get started.

 ## Managed resources and services